hmpf/easydmp/docs/terminology.rst

        plan.

    invitation
        When an editor wants to allow others to edit or view their plans, they can make an invitation.
 The invitation is done by sending an email with a magical link.
 On visiting that link and clicking on the button there, access to the plan is granted.

    linear section
        A section without any branches (except for a magical one if the section is also optional.)

        Every question is on_trunk.

    on_branch question
-       A question that *may* never bee seen or contemplated by an editor, because it may be hidden in a different branch.
+       A question that *may* never be seen or contemplated by an editor, because it may be hidden in a different branch.

    on_trunk question
        A question that *must* be contemplated for a plan to be valid, unless it